-Political Science 1101; 1111 or 1112; 4492; two hours from Political Science 1108, 1109, 2208, 2209, 2309, 3309, 4408, 4409; twelve hours from Political Science 2201, 2202, 2207, 2216, 3305, 3308, 3319; twelve hours from Political Science 2203, 2204, 2213, 3307, 3310, 3317.
+Political Science 1101; 1111 or 1112; 4492; two hours from Political Science 1198, 1199, 2298, 2299, 3398, 3399, 4498, 4499; twelve hours from Political Science 2201, 2202, 2207, 2216, 3305, 3308, 3319; twelve hours from Political Science 2203, 2204, 2213, 3307, 3310, 3317, and one additional course (four hours) from the last two groups.

 Other Educational Options in Political Science: Dual majors with Economics, English, Foreign Language, History; Pre-Legal; Teacher Certification in Secondary (middle/high school) Social Studies.
 Minors are also available in Political Science and International Studies.

+1101 Introduction to Political Science

+4 credits

-1101 Introduction to Political Science 4 credits A survey of political systems with an emphasis on theoretical principles of government and the citizen's relationship to the state.
+A survey of political systems with an emphasis on theoretical principles of government and the citizen's relationship to the state.
 The course will also examine the methodology of the discipline of political science, including various aspects of the political and governmental process.
 Social Science.

+1111 Classical Political Thought

+4 credits

-1111 Early Western Political Thought 4 credits A survey of classical political thought from the ancient Greeks through the medieval period.
+A survey of classical political thought from the ancient Greeks through the medieval period.
 The course will emphasize the concepts of natural law, Roman law, church-state relations, and other topics relating to the political ideas of the period.

 Heritage Sequence, Social Science.